-Please join us on Wednesday the 27 September to celebrate the 50th anniversary of Don Dunstan first becoming Premier of South Australia and his achievements.
+On Wednesday, 27 September we celebrated the 50th anniversary of Don Dunstan first becoming Premier of South Australia.

-To recognise that Don was a long serving member for Norwood, we are hosting the celebrations at the Norwood Hotel (Finn McCools).
+To recognise that Don was a long serving member for Norwood, we hosted the celebrations at the Norwood Hotel.

-Guests will be addressed by Greg Crafter, long time MP for Norwood and Don Dunstan's successor in the seat.
+Guests were addressed by Greg Crafter, long time MP for Norwood and Don Dunstan's successor in the seat.

-This September also coincides with the abolition of “the six o’clock swill” so at 6pm we will be raising a glass and toasting to Don.
+September 2017 also coincided with the abolition of “the six o’clock swill” so at 6.00pm we all raised a glass to toast Don and his achievements.

 Along with the lifting of the 6 o’clock close came another important piece of liberalising legislation: women were now legally allowed to drink in the front bar of pubs.
 Yes, until 1967 it was illegal for a women to be present in the front bar.

-Credit: Len King, Dunstan Foundation Bulletin 1999 and Adealidae City Mag
+Credit: Len King, Dunstan Foundation Bulletin 1999 and Adelaide City Mag